-When Traffic-Aware Cruise Control is available but not engaged, the touchscreen displays a gray speedometer icon beside the current driving speed.
+When Traffic-Aware Cruise Control is available but not engaged and cruising at a specified set speed, the instrument panel displays a gray speedometer icon next to your current driving speed.
 The number shown in gray represents the cruising speed that will be set when you engage Traffic-Aware Cruise Control.